-Maybe it's time for Ottawa to use its power to close those meatpacking plants until their owners fix their COVID-19 mess
+Maybe it's time for Ottawa to use its power to close those meat-packing plants until their owners fix their COVID-19 mess

 Yesterday, the federal government announced a $77-million fund to help farmers and food-processing companies weather the coronavirus storm, including help buying personal protective equipment for workers.

-But that leaves it up to meatpacking multinationals to do the right thing.
+But that leaves it up to meat-packing multinationals to do the right thing.
 We have plenty of reasons to doubt they would.

 The PM's announcement missed the mark, said the leader of the union that represents federal meat inspectors.
-"If we had been consulted, we would have advised the federal government to get off the sidelines and exercise their responsibility and authority over federally regulated food processors when there are outbreaks and to shut them down when they are not safe," Agriculture Union President Fabian Murphy said.
+"If we had been consulted, we would have advised the federal government to get off the sidelines and exercise their responsibility and authority over federally regulated food processors when there are outbreaks and to shut them down when they are not safe," Agriculture Union president Fabian Murphy said.

 "Whenever you have an outbreak like this, you have to shut the plant down," Murphy told the CBC.
 "You have to get this under control.
 We have to put the health and safety of those employees working at those plants at the forefront here.
 That has to be the top priority -- people's lives."